ged/pluggability/README.md

     ascii_driver = MyGem::Driver.create( :ascii, :columns => 80 )

-=== How Plugins Are Loaded
+### How Plugins Are Loaded

-The +create+ class method added to your class by Pluggability searches for your module using several different strategies.
+The `create` class method added to your class by Pluggability searches for your module using several different strategies.
 It tries various permutations of the base class's name in combination with the derivative requested.
-For example, assume we want to make a +LogReader+ base class, and then use plugins to define readers for different log
+For example, assume we want to make a `LogReader` base class, and then use plugins to define readers for different log formats:
-formats:

     require 'pluggability'